FinchMoscow/FINCH-swift-style-guide/README.markdown

 ### Protocol Conformance

 In particular, when adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.
 We accompany the protocols with MARK.
-Before MARK, we put two empty lines.
+After the class and before first extension, we put only one emty lines, but between two extensions we put two empty lines

 **Preferred:**
 ```swift
 class MyViewController: UIViewController {
   // class stuff here
 }

 // MARK: - UITableViewDataSource
 extension MyViewController: UITableViewDataSource {